Nidal Hasan: Military service, higher education and medical career

 Hasan enlisted in the United States Army in 1988 after graduating from high school.
 He attended college during this time, earning an associate degree in science from Virginia Western Community College in 1992.
 In 1995, he graduated from Virginia Tech with a bachelor's degree in biochemistry.
 He completed both of these programs with Latin honors.
 He was commissioned as an officer in the Army Medical Department in 1997, and enrolled at the Uniformed Services University of the Health Sciences (USUHS) in Bethesda, Maryland.

 Hasan's performance was marginal while enrolled at USUHS.
 He was on academic probation during much of the six years he required to complete the four-year curriculum and graduate medical school.

-Upon graduation from USUHS in 2003, Hasan completed his internship and residency in psychiatry at the Walter Reed Army Medical Center (WRAMC).
-He completed his psychiatry training with a two-year fellowship in disaster & preventive psychiatry, earning a master's degree in public health.
+Upon graduation in 2003, Hasan completed his internship and residency in psychiatry at the Walter Reed Army Medical Center (WRAMC).
+He completed his psychiatry training with a two-year fellowship in disaster and preventive psychiatry, earning a master's degree in public health.
 During his training at Walter Reed, he received counseling and extra supervision.

 According to The Washington Post, Hasan made a presentation titled "The Quranic World View as It Relates to Muslims in the U.S. Military" during his senior year of residency at WRAMC; it was not well received by some attendees.
-He suggested the Department of Defense "should allow Muslims [sic] Soldiers the option of being released as 'Conscientious objectors' to increase troop morale and decrease adverse events."
+He suggested the U.S. Department of Defense "should allow Muslims [sic] Soldiers the option of being released as 'Conscientious objectors' to increase troop morale and decrease adverse events."
 On a previous slide, he explained "adverse events" could be refusal to deploy, espionage, or killing of fellow soldiers.

-Retired Colonel Terry Lee, after working with Hasan, recalled the fatal shooting of two recruiters in Little Rock, Arkansas greatly affected Hasan.
-The suspect Abdulhakim Mujahid Muhammad later claimed to be an Al Qaeda terrorist.
-He was charged with murder.
-Colonel Lee told Fox News Hasan made "outlandish" statements against the American military presence in Iraq and Afghanistan, "the Muslims should stand up and fight against the aggressor", referring to American soldiers.
-Hasan reportedly was agitated, and frequently argued with soldiers.
-He expressed hope President Barack Obama would withdraw troops.
+Retired Colonel Terry Lee, after working with Hasan, recalled the fatal shooting of two recruiters in Little Rock, Arkansas, greatly affected Hasan.
+Lee told Fox News that Hasan made "outlandish" statements against the American military presence in Iraq and Afghanistan, reportedly saying that "the Muslims should stand up and fight against the aggressor", referring to American soldiers.
+Hasan expressed hope U.S. President Barack Obama would withdraw troops.
+He was frequently agitated and argumentative with other Army personnel.